dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  SeriesAnalysis

    ENSEMBLE_STAT_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for EnsembleStat.
+     Specify the value for 'regrid.method' in the MET configuration file for EnsembleStat.

      | *Used by:*  EnsembleStat

    ENSEMBLE_STAT_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for EnsembleStat.
+     Specify the value for 'regrid.width' in the MET configuration file for EnsembleStat.

      | *Used by:*  EnsembleStat

    ENSEMBLE_STAT_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for EnsembleStat.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for EnsembleStat.

      | *Used by:*  EnsembleStat

    ENSEMBLE_STAT_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for EnsembleStat.
+     Specify the value for 'regrid.shape' in the MET configuration file for EnsembleStat.

      | *Used by:*  EnsembleStat

    GRID_STAT_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for GridStat.
+     Specify the value for 'regrid.method' in the MET configuration file for GridStat.

      | *Used by:*  GridStat

    GRID_STAT_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for GridStat.
+     Specify the value for 'regrid.width' in the MET configuration file for GridStat.

      | *Used by:*  GridStat

    GRID_STAT_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for GridStat.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for GridStat.

      | *Used by:*  GridStat

    GRID_STAT_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for GridStat.
+     Specify the value for 'regrid.shape' in the MET configuration file for GridStat.

      | *Used by:*  GridStat

    MODE_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for MODE.
+     Specify the value for 'regrid.method' in the MET configuration file for MODE.

      | *Used by:*  MODE

    MODE_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for MODE.
+     Specify the value for 'regrid.width' in the MET configuration file for MODE.

      | *Used by:*  MODE

    MODE_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for MODE.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for MODE.

      | *Used by:*  MODE

    MODE_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for MODE.
+     Specify the value for 'regrid.shape' in the MET configuration file for MODE.

      | *Used by:*  MODE

    MTD_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for MTD.
+     Specify the value for 'regrid.method' in the MET configuration file for MTD.

      | *Used by:*  MTD

    MTD_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for MTD.
+     Specify the value for 'regrid.width' in the MET configuration file for MTD.

      | *Used by:*  MTD

    MTD_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for MTD.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for MTD.

      | *Used by:*  MTD

    MTD_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for MTD.
+     Specify the value for 'regrid.shape' in the MET configuration file for MTD.

      | *Used by:*  MTD

    POINT_STAT_REGRID_METHOD
-     Specify the value for 'method' in the regrid dictionary in MET configuration file for PointStat.
+     Specify the value for 'regrid.method' in the MET configuration file for PointStat.

      | *Used by:*  PointStat

    POINT_STAT_REGRID_WIDTH
-     Specify the value for 'width' in the regrid dictionary in MET configuration file for PointStat.
+     Specify the value for 'regrid.width' in the MET configuration file for PointStat.

      | *Used by:*  PointStat

    POINT_STAT_REGRID_VLD_THRESH
-     Specify the value for 'vld_thresh' in the regrid dictionary in MET configuration file for PointStat.
+     Specify the value for 'regrid.vld_thresh' in the MET configuration file for PointStat.

      | *Used by:*  PointStat

    POINT_STAT_REGRID_SHAPE
-     Specify the value for 'shape' in the regrid dictionary in MET configuration file for PointStat.
+     Specify the value for 'regrid.shape' in the MET configuration file for PointStat.

      | *Used by:*  PointStat